Project-MONAI/monai-deploy-workflow-manager/CONTRIBUTING.md

 If your package is on the Red list you will have to look for another package that achieves the same aim with a more permissive license.

+##### Vulnerability Scanning

+The [Build](.github/workflows/build.yml) CI worklfow builds & publishes container images to [GitHub Packages](https://github.com/orgs/Project-MONAI/packages?repo_name=monai-deploy-workflow-manager).
+The CI workflow also performs container scanning using [Trivy](https://github.com/marketplace/actions/aqua-security-trivy#using-trivy-with-github-code-scanning), [Dockle](https://github.com/marketplace/actions/dockle-action), and [Anchore](https://github.com/marketplace/actions/anchore-container-scan) for the `main` branch and the `release/*` branches.

+If any vulnerability is discovered without any mitigation or is false positive, please open a new GitHub issue to track the vulnerability before adding to the allowlists:

+- Trivy: `.trivyignore`, include URL to the GitHub issue as comment

+Once a vulnerability is mitigated or fixed, update the allowlists to remove it.

 #### Test Projects

 All C# projects reside in their directory, including a `Tests/` subdirectory.